val-samonte/angular-multirange/README.md

 angular-multirange
 ===================

+###WARNING: THIS PROJECT IS NOT MAINTAINED

+If you are interested in this project, please feel free to fork.
+I do not have the luxury of maintaining this project anymore.

 AngularJS slider component with multiple thumbs support.
 This fork has following new features

 1. Colors for the thumb portions, or a gradient at the thumb spot